We will support the development of our membership

-As the recession continues to bite, more than a fifth of young people are unemployed.
-More than ever, it’s vital for young people to learn business and entrepreneurial skills, to give them an edge in our competitive job market.
+With more than a fifth of young people unemployed, it's vital they have the chance to learn the business and entrepreneurial skills that will give them an edge in our competitive job market.
 We’re giving them that opportunity.

 Getting a job is harder than ever for young people at the moment.
 More than a fifth of 16- to 24-year-olds are unemployed.
 This doesn’t just mean a lack of cash.
 Unemployed young people are much less happy with their friendships, family life and health, according to a Prince’s Trust report.
 One in 10 turns to alcohol or drugs.
 Young unemployed people are more likely to commit crime too.

-Our Enterprise Ambition programme is helping disadvantaged young people break out of this vicious cycle.
+Our Enterprising Ambition programme is helping disadvantaged young people break out of this vicious cycle.
 We’re helping them build the skills they need to find work and to start up businesses themselves.

 Enterprise Ambition will see young people supported through the different stages of developing business ideas using innovative technology.
 The scheme is being funded through the RBS Inspiring Enterprise initiative and was piloted from January 2012 before being rolled out nationally.
 The most promising business ideas and plans will receive business mentoring and access to small start-up loans to bring their ideas to reality.

 Supporting our programme is Lizzie Magee, who was a finalist on the BBC’s Young Apprentice show, working with Lord Alan Sugar.
 Lizzie is helping to shape the programme, working with other young people and partners.

 Lizzie says: "I was very excited when approached to be involved with Ambition.